mattyschell/cscl-refresh/doc/archive-migration.md

                         ELSE OBJECT_FLAGS
                       END
     WHERE  REGISTRATION_ID = (select registration_id from sde.table_registry
-                              where owner = USER
+                              where owner = 'xxOWNERxx'
                               and table_name = 'xxFEATURECLASSxx_H');
     ```

-    The record in SDE.SDE_ARCHIVES needs to be populated:
+    The record in SDE.SDE_ARCHIVES needs to be populated.

+    Archive date should be set to archive_date in the source or sde.table_registry.registration_date of the source _H table.
+Verify that these values are equal.

     ```sql
     insert into sde.sde_archives